napari/napari.github.io/dev/_sources/gallery/new_theme.rst

 Displays an image and sets the theme to new custom theme.

+.. tags:: experimental

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-40
+GENERATED FROM PYTHON SOURCE LINES 9-41